cflarios/cflarios/README.md

 My name is Cristian, I'm from Colombia and I'm an SRE/DevOps.

-* Studying Electrical & Electronics Engineering.
+* Electrical Engineer
+* I love ethical hacking and pentesting
+* Self-taught DevOps Engineer

 ## Skills